The Flashing Blade: Plot

 The series revolves around the efforts of a dashing French spy to engineer the garrison's rescue.
 François, the Chevalier de Recci, and his servant Guillot are trapped in a besieged castle on the border between France and Spain.
 When the Spanish elite hear of a possible truce between France and Spain, some of them do not want a truce because the capture of the castle has greater strategic importance.

-They begin a bombardment in order to capture the French castle before any form of ceasefire agreement is signed.
+The Spanish begin a bombardment in order to capture the French castle before any form of ceasefire agreement is signed.
 The garrison commander, General Thoiras, recruits François and Gullot to break through Spanish lines to get word of the attack to the French Army.
 The pair, with their superior swordplay and horsemanship, embark on a daring mission evading capture, enemy spies and pursuing soldiers to deliver their message.
 The series ends with the Chevalier bringing news of the peace conference's decision to the Spanish Forces surrounding the castle.